-- 3.41 The Commission considers that to support the achievement of acceptable reliability performance outcomes, system planning for the Territory requires the development of system planning instruments that replicate the purpose and characteristics of the AEMO ESOO/PSA and NTNDP instruments for the NEM. - 3.42 The Commission recommends the development and implementation of planning instruments that are based on the NEM approach, and include the key components of system planning: - credible and dependable forecasts of future electricity demand and supply to identify possible future generation and transmission capacity constraints; - assessments of system adequacy, taking account of maintenance and outage plans; - clearly defined security and reliability standards that reflect the customer price and service level outcomes of the regulatory bargain; and - authoritative data on the current and future condition of infrastructure to inform decisions about the most economic future options for augmentation and expansion of infrastructure to maintain security and reliability standards across the supply chain on a cost effective basis. - 3.43 Effective system planning arrangements would support business decision making by clearly establishing the current performance and future expectations of the power system.
-Other benefits of more specific planning arrangements are: - the documentation of investment options and the underlying assumptions would support the revenue (and tariff) claims of industry participants; and
+- 3.43 The Commission recommended the development and implementation of planning instruments that are consistent with the purpose and characteristics of the NEM planning instruments released by AEMO.
+The key components of these instruments are: - credible and dependable forecasts of future electricity demand and supply to identify possible future generation and transmission capacity constraints; - assessments of system adequacy, taking account of maintenance and outage plans; - based on clearly defined security and reliability standards that reflect the customer price and service level outcomes of the regulatory bargain; and - authoritative data on the current and future capability and condition of infrastructure to inform decisions about the most economic future options for augmentation and expansion of infrastructure to maintain security and reliability standards across the supply chain on a cost effective basis.

-24 National Electricity Rules 3.20.3(b): AEMO may determine to enter into reserve contracts to ensure that the reliability of supply in a region or regions meets the relevant power system security and reliability standards established by the Reliability Panel for the region and, where practicable, to maintain power system security.
+National Electricity Rules 3.20.3(b): AEMO may determine to enter into reserve contracts to ensure that the reliability of supply in a region or regions meets the relevant power system security and reliability standards established by the Reliability Panel for the region and, where practicable, to maintain power system security.